 - If you have trouble getting banana bread out of a bread pan and/or smudging the top of the banana bread when removing it from a bread pan, you can try using baking parchment paper (lining the interior of the bread pan).
 Baking parchment paper makes it easy for you to lift the banana bread out of the bread pan (without having to flip the bread pan upside down, etc.).

 - Always try to use relatively FRESH baking soda & powder for the best results.
 For example, using baking soda from an open container (that has been deodorizing your refrigerator for months) may lead to subpar results.
-Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your walnut banana bread.
+Old & hard baking soda/powder may lead to rising problems and/or leave small bitter clumps in your banana bread.

-- Store your ingredients (i.e. flour & sugar) in airtight containers to avoid “funky” flavors being added to your baked goods.
-Airtight containers also prevent contamination by moisture (in the air), dust, pests, etc. FYI – Flour in an open package will absorb moisture from the air and this can throw off the liquid-to-dry ratios in recipes.
+- Store your ingredients (e.g. flour & sugar) in airtight containers to avoid “funky” flavors being added to your baked goods.
+Airtight containers also prevent contamination by moisture (in the air), dust, pests, etc.

 - This recipe uses all purpose flour.
 Do not use bread flour to make banana breads or they are more likely to turn out dense and/or gummy.
 Banana bread recipes work best with all purpose flour.

-- If you have a problem with a banana bread recipe, please make sure that you are following the recipe exactly (i.e. using the correct oven temperature), using the correct amounts of ingredients (i.e. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (i.e. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.
+- If you have a problem with a banana bread recipe, please make sure that you are following the recipe exactly (e.g. using the correct oven temperature), using the correct amounts of ingredients (e.g. don’t eyeball the measurements versus using a measuring cup or accidentally add a tablespoon when a teaspoon is called for), using the correct ingredients (e.g. baking soda/powder versus yeast or all purpose flour versus bread flour), etc. Please don’t “wing” things with recipes.

 - Problem with sinking middles?
 Then check out my Why Does My Banana Bread Sink In The Middle? page for reasons & potential solutions.